PBXg33k/oauth2-exactonline/README.md

 This package provides support for authenticating with Exact Online's OAuth2 provider using PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+## Demo
+Click [here](http://oauth2-exactonline.demos.oguzhanuysal.eu/ "OAuth2 for Exact Online demo") to see an online demonstration which allows you to authenticate using an Exact account.

 ## Installation

 To install, use composer: